View New Upcoming retreats

 Menu:

-Back: Sotāpanna: Stream Entry.
+Back: Skill 17: Sotāpanna: Stream Entry.

 The purpose of this stage of meditation is to create the specific conditions for insight that gives rise to Sakadāgāmi (Once Returner).
 It is important when developing these conditions that you don't focus on your goal but rather on creating the perfect conditions for it to arise.

-A Sakadāgāmi (Once Returner), in MIDL, refers to an insight meditator who has significantly weakened the underlying conditions that support the tendency toward the fourth & fifth fetters of attraction and aversion.
+A Sakadāgāmi (Once Returner), in MIDL, refers to an insight meditator who has significantly weakened the underlying conditions that support the tendency toward the fourth & fifth fetters of desire and aversion.
 In MIDL, these two fetters are significantly weakened by:

 ..........................